Postfix, DNS and general Linux system administration and consulting

 Email is complex.
 Getting it right can be very difficult.
 I can help you with the mail-specific expertise in setting up a general purpose or specialized mail server, including all the peripheral software it requires.

-I have slightly more than 13 years of experience in the modern, full-featured, and actively maintained Postfix MTA, as of early 2013.
+I have almost 20 years of experience in the modern, full-featured, and actively maintained Postfix MTA, as of mid-2019.
 I am also experienced in qmail; I have migrated former qmail systems to Postfix.

 Filtering of inbound spam has been a major focus for me.
 I am known in some anti-spam circles, and I am a founder and listmod at the SDLU (spammers.dontlike.us) anti-spam mailing list.
 In June 2011, I gave a presentation on stopping spam in Postfix at the third annual Southeast LinuxFest in Spartanburg, South Carolina.